SYED-M-HUSSAIN/MLOps/evaluation_criteria/code_quality.md

 - Are functions and classes named appropriately?
 - Is there unnecessary repetition or redundancy?
 - Are error-handling practices implemented correctly?

+Give me the check list if each criteria passses or fails